A Canadian woman was recently diagnosed with scurvy. Here are the factors tied to the disease

 Billionaire businessman Frank Stronach, who faces multiple sex assault charges, has had his case put over to next month as lawyers work to have the matter moved to a court in Toronto.

+A 17-year-old boy was killed in a motorcycle crash in southeast Calgary over the weekend.

-A Lethbridge police officer involved in the so-called 'MemeGate' scandal involving former Lethbridge New Democrat MLA Shannon Phillips has been reprimanded.
+A Lethbridge police officer involved in a scandal involving former Lethbridge New Democrat MLA Shannon Phillips has been reprimanded.

-Two lottery tickets purchased in Alberta won big in draws last week, with prize money totalling more than $1.2 million.

-RCMP arrested and charged a 38-year-old Foothills County man in connection with firearms offences as well as animal neglect.
+It's been one year since the deadly attacks by Hamas on Israel and Calgary police understand tensions remain high in the Middle East -- and that the effects are being felt here.

+The Ottawa Police Service says a man who was stabbed in the village of Metcalfe last month has died from his injuries.

 The fate of an Ottawa man who admitted to murdering his wife and stabbing his daughter in broad daylight in 2021 is now in the hands of a jury.